IIFYM stands for: ‘If It Fits Your Macros’ and it can either be high in carbohydrate or very low in carbs.

 For some IIFYM dieters, foods like soybean oil, sugar, high-fructose corn syrup, and even trans fat are okay if they fit within the daily macronutrient limits.

-However, these are some of the very worst and most damaging ingredients in our food chain.
+However, these are some of the worst and most damaging ingredients in our food chain.

 The key point is this: An 1800 calorie diet full of junk food might not cause weight gain, but there’s no telling what’s happening inside the body.